pingidentity/pingidentity-devops-getting-started/docs/dockerImageSecurity.md

-# Evaluation on Docker Base Image Security
+# Evaluation of Docker base image security

-## Introduction

 In CIS (Center for Internet Security) [Docker Benchmark v1.2.0](https://www.cisecurity.org/benchmark/docker/), one of the recommendations says, "4.3 Ensure that unnecessary packages are not installed in the container."
 It further states, "You should consider using a minimal base image rather than the standard Red Hat/CentOS/Debian images if you can.
 Some of the options available include BusyBox and Alpine."
 Is Alpine Docker image really more secure than other, more popular Linux distributions?

-The focus of this document is the security aspects of different Linux distributions, not which one is the best for Docker base images.
-Other factors such as usability and compatibility should also be considered based on the actual needs when choosing the most suitable Docker image for an organization.
+So, let's take a look at the security aspects of different Linux distributions.
+This doesn't necessarily mean that one is the best for Docker base images.
+Other factors such as usability and compatibility should also be considered when choosing the most suitable Docker image for an organization.

 ## Evaluation

-To evaluate Alpine’s security, we are going to compare it with the following popular Linux distros: Ubuntu, CentOS, and Red Hat Enterprise Linux 7.
-We will use the latest version (as of March 12, 2020) of each distro’s Docker image and compare them in four different areas: image size, number of packages installed by default, number of historical vulnerabilities reported on [cvedetails.com](https://www.cvedetails.com/), and number of vulnerabilities reported by Clair scan.
+To evaluate Alpine’s security, we'll compare it with the following popular Linux distros: Ubuntu, CentOS, and Red Hat Enterprise Linux 7.
+We'll use the latest version (as of March 12, 2020) of each distro’s Docker image and compare them in four different areas: image size, number of packages installed by default, number of historical vulnerabilities reported on [cvedetails.com](https://www.cvedetails.com/), and the number of vulnerabilities reported by the Clair scan.

-The following table summarises the numbers for each distro.
-The details of the installed packages and Clair scan results can be found in the appendix section.
+This table summarises the numbers for each distro:

 | | Alpine | Ubuntu | CentOS | RHEL7 |
 | --- | --- | --- | --- | --- |